Soviet Air Forces: Folkloric themes in aviation propaganda

 Soviet propaganda, newspaper articles, and other forms of media sought to connect Soviet citizens to relevant themes from daily life.
 For aviation, Stalin's propagandists drew on Russian folklore.
-Examples increased dramatically following the successes of the transpolar flights by Chkalov and Gromov in 1937.
+Following the successes of the transpolar flights by Chkalov and Gromov in 1937, examples increased dramatically.
 Aviators were referred to symbolically as sokoly (falcons), orly (eagles), or bogatyr (warriors).

 Newspapers told traditional Russian narratives (skazki) of fliers conquering time and space (prostranstvo), overcoming barriers and completing their missions in triumph.
 Even the story of each aviator suggests roots in old Russian storytelling and narratives—virtuous heroes striving to reach an end goal, encountering and conquering any obstacles in their path.
 By using folklore rhetoric, Stalin and Soviet propagandists connected aviation achievements to Russian heritage, making aviation seem more accessible to the Soviet population.
 Furthermore, the narratives emphasize the aviators' selflessness and devotion to a higher socialist ideal, pointing to Soviet leaders as inspirers and role models.

-Paternalism was also a theme that Soviet propagandists exploited in aviation culture.
+Soviet propagandists also exploited paternalism in aviation culture.
 The media presented Stalin as an example and inspiration, a father figure and role model to the most prominent Soviet pilots of the period.
 When recounting stories of meetings between Stalin and Chkalov, for example, Soviet newspapers spoke of Stalin's paternalism towards the young pilot.
 The paternal metaphor was completed with the addition of a maternal figure—Russia, the motherland, who had produced "father" Stalin's heroic sons such as Chkalov.

 The use of familial metaphors not only evoked traditional hereditary pride and historic Russian patriotism, they boosted Stalin's image as a benevolent leader.
 Most importantly, paternalism served to promote the message of individual subordination to authority.
 Through his paternal relationships with Soviet pilots, Stalin developed an "ethos of deference and obedience" for Soviet society to emulate.